 On top of the market, you can visit The Art Gallery.
 The Art Gallery is home to the most important pieces of Polish art from the 18th and 19th century painted by artists such as Matejko or Chelmonski.
 The gallery is spread across 4 rooms named after the artists.

 Outside, there is a terrace bar with stunning views of the square.
 Perfect place to take pictures of the area.
 I wouldn’t bother getting a drink there as the service was pretty awful.
 We had to ask 4 times to place our drink orders and never been asked if we would like any more drinks.
 We had to ask 3 times for the bill and 3 times we have been ignored.
 As we could not get hold of anyone, eventually we left without paying.

 Visiting Krakow for the day – St Mary’s Basilica

-For a small fee of 15 PLN you can go to the top of the smaller tower.
-From the taller tower, every hour you can hear Hejnal Mariacki- trumpet signal that was use to played to worn the locals about the upcoming attack on the town.
-If you listen carefully, you will noticed that the Hejnal Maricki cuts off unexpectedly.
+For a small fee of 15 PLN, you can go to the top of the smaller tower.
+From the taller tower, every hour you can hear Hejnal Mariacki- trumpet signal that was used to played to worn the locals about the upcoming attack on the town.
+If you listen carefully, you will notice that the Hejnal Maricki cuts off unexpectedly.
 That’s because the Trumpeter was shot in the throat with an arrow while alarming locals of upcoming Mongol attack.

 If you have a bit of time left…